-Once the electron has tunnelled out of the quantum dot, it becomes a \emph{hot} electron in the bulk semiconductor, i.e. a carrier with energy higher than the CBM.
-This hot-electron now relaxes to the CBM via the same ultrafast LO-phonon mediated transition as we considered earlier and is discussed in \cite{woggon96}.
-Since this transition is much faster than the tunnelling rate, as we will show later, we consider the tunnelling process to be the rate-limiting step in this entire process and consider the relaxation to the CBM to be nearly instantaneous.
+Once the electron has tunnelled out of the quantum dot, it becomes a \emph{hot} electron in the bulk semiconductor, i.e., a carrier with energy higher than the CBM.
+This hot electron now relaxes to the CBM via the same ultrafast LO-phonon mediated transition as we considered earlier and is discussed in~\cite{woggon96}.
+Since this transition is much faster than the tunnelling rate, as we will show later, we consider the tunnelling process to be the rate-limiting step in this entire process, and consider the relaxation to the CBM to be nearly instantaneous.
 Similar arguments apply to the tunnelling of the hole out of the dot to the valence band on the p-doped side.
-Hence, for convenience, we will consider \(\ket{\alpha}\) to be the CBM on the n-doped bulk semiconductor surrounding the dot and \(\ket{\beta}\) to the valence band maximum (VBM) on the p-doped bulk semiconductor.
+Hence, we consider \(\ket{\alpha}\) to be the CBM on the n-doped bulk semiconductor surrounding the dot and \(\ket{\beta}\) to be the valence band maximum (VBM) on the p-doped bulk semiconductor.